OPM3 FAQ - Frequently Asked Questions

 why can't we just buy the capability statements from pmi?

-This has been a source of controversy for a decade, and in 2015 the controversy worsened when PMI ended the OPM3 certification program and thus withdrew the OPM3 Capability Statements from the inventory of products that it sells.
+This has been a source of controversy for a long time, and in 2015 the controversy worsened when PMI ended the OPM3 certification program and thus withdrew the OPM3 Capability Statements from the inventory of products that it sells.
 At that point PMI could have simply made the Capability Statements available from PMI's website either free of charge or for a price, but they have not done this.

 Instead PMI has signaled that PMI may want to compete with its members who had become OPM3 Professionals, and PMI may do this by offering alternative maturity assessment services that it sells and delivers on its own at much higher prices.
 While PMI knows this is fomenting a controversy, PMI has declined to announce that PMI will not attempt to withhold the Capability Statements while it markets alternative services that compete with the consultants who use OPM3 in support of their clients.